Buried unstrained germanium channels: a lattice-matched platform for quantum technology: Abstract

 \section{Abstract}

-Ge and Si strained quantum wells have enabled the most advanced spin-qubit quantum processors, but they are deposited on defective, metamorphic SiGe substrates, which may impact device performance and scaling.
-Here we introduce an alternative platform, based on a heterojunction between unstrained Ge and a strained SiGe barrier, which is lattice-matched to a Ge substrate.
-In a structure with a 52-nm-thick strained SiGe barrier, we demonstrate a low-disorder two-dimensional hole gas with a high-mobility of $1.33 \times 10^{5} ~\mathrm{cm^2/Vs}$ and a low percolation density of $1.4(1)\times 10^{10} ~\mathrm{cm^{-2}}$.
-Quantum transport measurements show that confined holes have a strong density-dependent in-plane effective mass and out-of-plane $g$-factor, pointing to a significant heavy-hole--light-hole mixing in agreement with theory.
-The expected strong spin-orbit interaction, possibility of isotopic purification, and ability to host superconducting pairing correlations make this platform appealing for fast quantum hardware and hybrid quantum systems.
+Strained germanium ($\varepsilon$-Ge) and strained silicon ($\varepsilon$-Si) buried quantum wells have enabled advanced spin-qubit quantum processors.
+However, in the absence of suitable lattice-matched substrates, $\varepsilon$-Ge and $\varepsilon$-Si are deposited on defective, metamorphic SiGe buffers, which may impact device performance and scaling.
+Here an alternative platform is introduced based on the heterojunction between bulk unstrained Ge and a lattice-matched strained silicon-germanium ($\varepsilon$-SiGe) barrier, eliminating the need for metamorphic buffers altogether.
+In a structure with a 52-nm-thick $\varepsilon$-SiGe barrier, a low-disorder two-dimensional hole gas is demonstrated with a high-mobility of $1.33 \times 10^{5} ~\mathrm{cm^2/Vs}$ and a low percolation density of $1.4(1)\times 10^{10} ~\mathrm{cm^{-2}}$.
+Quantum transport shows that holes confined in the buried unstrained Ge channel have a strong density-dependent in-plane effective mass and out-of-plane $g$-factor, pointing to a significant heavy-hole--light-hole mixing in agreement with theory.
+Measurements of Zeeman-split levels in quantum point contacts further highlight this character, showing a two-fold larger in-plane $g$-factor in Ge than in $\varepsilon$-Ge.
+The prospects of strong spin–orbit interaction, isotopic purification, and of hosting superconducting pairing correlations make this platform appealing for fast quantum hardware and hybrid quantum systems.